 Yes, even living rooms that lean towards modern styling can benefit from blue walls.
 If your walls are a color, it’s easier to get away with minimal decor because the walls fulfill your eyes’ search for interest.
 Stick to the statement prints and large mirrors because you won’t need much else in your modern living room.

 So blue masters all these different styles but what if your living room doesn’t really have a set style?
 Do you still paint your walls blue?
 The answer, absolutely.
 It achieves the ultimate goal of creating a calm and relaxing place for you to hang out and as you explore your style, it will morph and change with you.

 Walls aren’t required to be light and bright if that’s not your style.
 If you have large windows, paint your living room navy blue.
-Yes, you read that right, navy blue.
+Yes, you read that right, a navy blue wall will completely transform your space.
 The deep rich shade will make your space feel cozy and close instead of cavernous which is what you want when your home has high ceilings.

 Sometimes when your ceilings are high and your light isn’t great, a dark living room can end up feeling more cave-like than cozy.
 One solution to that is to paint your walls up to the normal ceiling height and then paint the rest white.
 It will help bounce the light you do have and attract the eyes down where they should be.

 A deep blue doesn’t seem so deep and dark when it has a texture to it.
 That’s right, you’ve just been given permission to search for wallpaper.
 Navy blue wallpaper with a linear texture or a very small pattern will be just right for giving your living room walls a little lift.